-Being thankful for what you have is something I really want to be mindful of teaching Maxwell and Mila.
-We have a giant outdoor chalkboard on ur fence and I recently wrote ” I am thankful for…” on the top.
+Being thankful for what you have is something I really want to be mindful of teaching my kids.
+We have a giant outdoor chalkboard on our fence and I recently wrote ” I am thankful for…” on the top.
 Every afternoon when we play outside, the kids and I add more things we are thankful for, you have to see this cuteness.

 This post is oringially from 2015, when Maxwell was only 19 months old.
 The original intro to this tutorial was so cute, I’m leaving it right below.

 “Maxwell is only 19 months old, but I figure it doesn’t hurt to start talking about it now!
 He says “pease” and “tanks”, which is just about the cutest thin I’ve ever heard.
 Although, I’m beginning to realize that “pease” actually means “give it to me now or I’m going to squeal”.
 We made a this cute little Thanksgiving craft together and discussed things we are thankful for.
 Ok, so maybe it wasn’t a true discussion, but I told him how thankful I am that I am his mom, and he babbled to me and said “bus” and “boat” a lot while bringing me his favorite toys.”

 Here’s a quick video of the thankful turkey craft tutorial.
 Read below for more details about how to make the little turkey!